When it comes to creating a new product, the first step is almost always market research.

 Ah, the tricky subject of resource allocation.
 And not just money, but time, too.

 When it comes to setting budgetary goals for your mobile app, you’ve got a couple of choices.
-Either you can streamline features to get in on-budget, or you can focus on the big wins and make them as useful to users as they can possibly be.
+You can streamline features to get in on-budget and go all it creating a native app for every possible platform.
+Or you can focus on the big wins and make them as useful to users as they can possibly be.
+It is also a popular choice for founders to embrace hybrid app development to reduce MVP costs dramatically.

 This decision is, of course, yours to make.
 But it’s important to remember that you only have one chance to make a first impression.
 If you release your app with an underwhelming feature set, you could lose valuable early adopters.
 On the other hand, if you release with a core set of beautifully designed features, then add those outstanding features later, you might just be able to earn back your initial investment faster than you think.